Facts at a Glance About Jungle Cruise:

 During the portion of the attraction while the boat is in the ‘temple’, the boat captain sometimes picks a child close to the front to ‘pilot’ the boat.
 The boat is actually running between rails at that point, so there is no chance of steering into danger.
 Sit nearer to the back if you don’t want your child to be chosen.

 Fun fact: Here’s something we find this kind of hilarious, and most people will probably never notice this.
-During your ride you’ll pass by a bunch of audio-animatronics natives who angrily yell and wave spears at you.
-Listen carefully or you’ll miss it.
-One of the natives yells out “I love disco”.
+It may be gone by the time you read this due to renovations, so consider it history.
+During your ride you would pass by a bunch of audio-animatronics natives who angrily yell and wave spears at you.
+If you listened carefully, you’d hear something surprising.
+One of the natives yelled out “I love disco”.
 This was an inside Imagineer joke.

-For an example of the full ride experience check out this video:
+For an example of the full Jungle Cruise ride experience check out this video:

 Check out other rides in Disney World’s Magic Kingdom: